Complexity of normalized stochastic first-order methods with momentum under heavy-tailed noise: Numerical experiments

 For each pair $(n,m)$, we plot the relative objective value gap and the relative gradient norm in Figure \ref{fig:df-loss} to illustrate the convergence behavior of all the SFOMs.
-As shown in Figure~\ref{fig:df-loss}, the SFOMs with normalization consistently outperform their unnormalized counterparts.
+As shown in Figure~\ref{fig:df-loss}, SFOMs with normalization (namely, NSFOM-PM, NSFOM-EM, NSFOM-RM) consistently outperform SFOMs with clipping (namely, GClip and ACClip) after an early stage of the iterations.
+This may be because gradient normalization allows a larger step size than gradient clipping when the stochastic gradient norm is below the clipping threshold.
 Furthermore, among the normalized variants, those using extrapolated momentum and recursive momentum converge faster than the one using Polyak momentum.
 Notably, the normalized SFOM with recursive momentum achieves the best performance, even outperforming the extrapolated momentum variant.
 These observations are consistent with our theoretical results.